MAZterXP/testwolf/README.md

    If you use the "nomain" command-line parameter, you can force the wolfdosmpu EXE to load regardless of available main memory.
 THIS IS AN EXPERIMENTAL FEATURE, and you risk all sorts of unexpected behavior, such as trigerring the mythical id Software copy protection code that erases your hard drive if you don't have a registered copy of v1.1.
 Don't say I didn't warn you.
 (Seriously, however, expect the game to exhibit weird problems like showing incorrect wall graphics and crashing when starting or loading a game.)

-7. __Note on savegames__: Savegames are NOT compatible between wolfdosmpu EXEs and the vanilla EXEs.
-Some savegames may load, _but don't rely on this_; there may be anomalies like missing objects or broken actor logic. id's savegame code is fully dependent on the data segment's layout, which means that any modification that introduces new global (non-far) variables or constant string literals WILL break future savegames.
+7. __Note on savegames__: Beginning with version 1.48, wolfdosmpu is now backwards-compatible with savegames from the original WOLF3D.EXE (v1.4 only) and SPEAR.EXE!
+See the FAQ below for details.

 Bring "M" on!
 -------------